What Is DNS and What Are the DNS Record Types?

 CNAME Records

-You would use this type of record if you use a 3rd party service that has a domain white label option.
-For example, you can use a CNAME record to direct store.example.com to your Shopify store or students.example.com to direct to your Teachable school.
+You will use this record type if you use a 3rd party service with a domain white-label option.
+For example, you can use a CNAME record to direct store.example.com to your Shopify store or students.example.com to direct you to your Teachable school.

 Example: